 Surgeries, run by subject specialists, occur throughout the week for all year groups.
 Pupils who might want extra help on a topic or those who have been absent in a lesson attend and are able to benefit from individual attention.

-Other events are organised in conjunction with scientific trends, including inviting guest speakers into School as well as an organised Science Week, where the seniors participate in a wide variety of activities set up for them in our laboratories.
-This event also provides a further opportunity to earn Crest Awards.
+Other events are organised in conjunction with scientific trends, including inviting guest speakers into School as well as an organised Science Week with visiting speakers, competitions and a daily lab session activity based on the yearly theme.